 At 24 months of age, mice were assessed [1] for treadmill endurance… [2] and uphill sprint capacity [3] prior to and after the administration of two months of HIIT exercise… [4], or remaining cage sedentary [5].

 Figure 4 – Authors, please submit a version of this figure without the “A” and “B” label.
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
+Responded in email.

 Figure 4 – Video editors, please emphasize the leftmost graph.